joneit/synonomous/README.md

  }
 ```
 Notes:
-1. The `propName` parameter defaults to the value of the `decorator.propName` property when omitted.
-When so defined, _and_ the list element is an object, `propName` is used to drill down into the list element.
-Otherwise the list element iteself (coerced to a string) is used as the source for the synonyms.
+1. When omitted, the `propPath` parameter defaults to the value of the `decorator.propPath` property, whose initial value is `'name'`.
+When the list element is an object, this path is used to drill down into the list element.
+Otherwise (if path is undefined, even after applying the default _or_ the list element is not an object), the list element iteself (coerced to a string) is used as the source for the synonyms.
-2. Both the `propName` parameter and the `decorator.propName` property can be a dot-path (or an array), similar to `decorator.dictPath`.
+2. Both the `propPath` parameter and the `decorator.propPath` property can be a dot-path (or an array), similar to `decorator.dictPath`.
-3. `decorator.propName` can be customized in the same manner as described above ([_Setting a custom instance default_](#setting-a-custom-instance-default) for `decorator.dictPath` and `decorator.transformations`.
+3. `decorator.propPath` can be customized in the same manner as described above in [_Setting a custom instance default_](#setting-a-custom-instance-default) for `decorator.dictPath` and `decorator.transformations`.

 #### Decorating with synonyms of a property of a single element
-You can of course combine these two features with the overload `decorateArray(index: number, list: object[], propName: (string|array) = 'name')`:
+You can of course combine these two features with the overload `decorateArray(index: number, list: object[], propPath: (string|array) = this.propPath)`:
 ```js
 decorator.decorateArray(1, list, 'style');
 ```